Business Intuition:

 Navigating Challenges on the Business Intuition Path

-1. Distinguishing Intuition from Impulse: One of the challenges is differentiating between a genuine intuitive insight and impulse.
-Intuition is often based on patterns and experiences, whereas impulses might be reactionary and not grounded in experience or evidence.
-Effective leaders learn to recognize this difference through self-reflection and awareness.
+1. Distinguishing Intuition from impulse: We need to learn to differentiate between genuine intuitive insight and emotional impulse.
+Intuition is often based on patterns and experiences, whereas impulses might be reactionary and not grounded in evidence—or they may overgeneralize or stereotype from experience.
+Effective leaders learn to recognize this difference through self-reflection, self-observation, and awareness.

-3. Overcoming Bias: Intuitive decisions can be skewed by personal biases, leading to choices more aligned with pre-existing beliefs than business fact and logic.
+3. Overcoming bias: Intuitive decisions can be skewed by personal biases and heuristics or psychological short-cuts, leading to choices more aligned with pre-existing beliefs than business fact and logic.
 Seeking a diversity of viewpoints, engaging with a team and intuitive business coach can help.
+Much of what we need to work on is openness to new experience.

-4. Building Trust in Intuition: Trusting this inner voice, especially in high-stakes situations, can be challenging.
-Building a track record of successful intuitive decisions can help in gaining confidence and trust in one’s business intuition.
+4. Building Trust in Intuition: Trusting your inner voice, which sometimes comes as a premonition and that is easy to overlook, can be challenging.
+Building a track record of successful intuitive decisions can help in gaining confidence.

 5. Communicating Intuitive Decisions: Convincing others to follow an intuition-based decision, particularly in a corporate environment that values data and rationale, can be difficult.
 Leaders must learn to articulate their intuitive insights in a way that resonates with stakeholders, often by linking these insights to data and observable trends.